 Soo Joo Park

-If you're looking to upgrade your medium-length locks with a bit of edge, look no further than Soo Joo Park's rock-and-roll-inspired look.
+If you're looking to upgrade your medium-length locks with a bit of edge, look no further than Soo Joo Park's punk rock-inspired look.
 The model's layered, wispy ends pair brilliantly with a light dusting of eyebrow-length fringe.
 Although this 'do is mostly platinum, Park leaves her bottom layers a darker shade to play with color contrasts.